doesprintfwork/hackintoshisfun.ml/docs/clover-installation/usb-clover/README.md

     - `ApfsDriverLoader.efi`
     - `AptioMemoryFix.efi`
     - `HFSPlus.efi`
+    If you don't have these drivers, get them in `AppleSupportPkg`
 3. Yay!
 You are ready to [install macOS](../../actual-installation/actual-installation-part-1/)!🥳

 # Install and Configuring Clover in macOS